 Then topped with whipped cream and more chocolate ganache and Snickers frosting.

 I think this cake ranks right up there with one of the most over-the-top I have ever made.
 And I have made a few my friends.

-This particular one was inspired by my friend Aimee of Shugary Sweets.
-She makes the most amazing Cheesecake Cakes!
-(I believe the first one I ever made was actually more than 2 years ago – White Chocolate Cheesecake Milky Way Cake-, but not nearly as pretty as anything others are making!)
+I believe the first one I ever made was actually more than 2 years ago – White Chocolate Cheesecake Milky Way Cake-, but not nearly as pretty as anything others are making!

 There is a heck of a lot going on with this Snickers® Cheesecake Recipe, but it actually all went pretty smoothly.
 (Also, feel free to use a box mix for the chocolate cake; I recommend a Dark Chocolate)

 Prepare cake and allow to cool for at least one hour.
-(30 minutes in freezer)
+(30 minutes in the freezer)

-Prepare ganache and immediately after make the Snickers® frosting.
+Prepare ganache immediately after making the Snickers frosting.